 • Oil: Any mild tasting oil like avocado oil, melted coconut oil or grapeseed oil works.
 You can use olive oil as its taste is not prominent in this bread.

 • Spices: Pumpkin pie spice, baking powder, baking soda and salt.
-I use a homemade pumpkin pie spice substitute for best fall flavors but store bought is OK.
+I use a homemade pumpkin pie spice substitute but store bought is OK.

 How to Make Healthy Pumpkin Bread